 QUIC Mode

 By default, Octelium uses WireGuard for tunneling the traffic between the client and the Cluster.
 Moreover, the Cluster currently additionally supports a QUIC-based tunneling mode.
-The QUIC-based tunneling mode is currently extremely experimental and is not recommended to be used in production.
+The QUIC-based tunneling mode is currently experimental and is not recommended for production purposes.
 If the QUIC mode is enabled by the Cluster, you can use the QUIC mode as follows:

 octelium connect --tunnel-mode quicv0